A resting place in the journey of life everlasting

 Regarding niche location, you may choose any niche that is not already sold or reserved by deposit.

-If you select an 8″x8″ niche, the cost is $1,800 for a single or $2,2oo for a companion purchase.
-If you select a 12″x12″ niche, the cost is $2,200 for a single, or $2,600 for a companion purchase.
+If you select an 8″x8″ niche, the cost is $2,700.
+If you select a 12″x12″ niche, the cost is $3,000.
 The engraving and inurnment service is included with these niche costs, but cremation, urns, and memorial/funeral service costs are the responsibility of the family.

 You do not need to pay the full amount at one time.
 You may make payments according to a multi-year schedule, but use of a niche requires payment in full prior to inurnment.